jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 all the strings are tuned the same distance apart except strings 2-3 (strings are numbered 1-6 from lowest pitch to highest).

+## Finding notes across strings

+At first,
+picking out a melody across strings seems like a matter of random guessing, and then remembering what we find.
+It gets easier over time.
+It's like a memory game that never resets.

+The following figure shows how to assemble stepwise scales across strings, by indicating where to find "semitone" (S) and "whole tone" (T) intervals on neighboring strings.
+Moving from the blank dot to the S on the neighboring string is the same as moving one fret higher on the same string.

+{% include figure.html
+    caption="Semitone and whole tone intervals on neighboring strings." url="/assets/figures/major-scale/neighboring-st.svg"
+    class="chord row"
+%}

+See {% include chapter-link.html slug="scale-intro" %} for more about assembling scales across strings.

 ## Thirds, fourths and fifths

 On a guitar in standard tuning,